Jseo09/menubuddy/README.md

 ---

 MenuBuddy is a specialized Retrieval-Augmented Generation (RAG) system that converts restaurant menus (via URL scraping or QR Code) into an interactive assistant.
-It utilizes a Haystack-based pipeline and the Google Gemini 2 Flash model to ensure accuracy and prevent price hallucinations.
+It utilizes a Haystack-based pipeline and the Google Gemini 2 Flash model to ensure accuracy and prevent hallucinations.

 ---